-5 Ways To Protect Your Company From Predatory Recruiting
+5 Ways to Protect Your Company from Predatory Recruiting

-Turnover is a fact of life in real estate.
+Nov 01, 2023Turnover is a fact of life in real estate.
 Sooner or later, everyone leaves the business.
 But when your agents are lured away from your company by a competitor, that’s another story.

 It hurts when someone leaves you for a competitor, but it helps to know that they will rarely make more money.
 In most cases, leaving for a better split doesn’t increase income.

 Know your numbers.
-One of my clients followed every agent who left for a better split, and 76% actually made less money!
+One of my clients followed every agent who left for a better split, and 76% made less money!

 Knowing this makes it easier and more sincere to say, “The door is always open for your return.”
 But you have to mean it.
 And show it.